 It’s important to note that the cooking time for bone broth can vary depending on the type and size of the bones used, as well as personal preference.
 Some people prefer a shorter cooking time of 6 to 8 hours, while others opt for a longer, 48-hour simmer.

-See also How to cook pardina lentils
+See also How long to cook french toast on griddle

 Ultimately, the best way to determine the optimal cooking time and temperature for your bone broth is through experimentation and taste testing.
 Keep in mind that the longer you simmer the broth, the more concentrated the flavors will become.